-- The Town will be under no obligation to rely on the services provided through the Coalition until the Town Council executes the Coalition's cost-sharing agreement and chooses which services will be provided through the Coalition. - At that time, the Town Council may decide to rely on the Coalition for all or a subset of the services required to launch and operate Durham Community Power. - Alternatively, the Town Council could decide to withdraw from the Coalition entirely, prior to executing the cost-sharing agreement, and launch Durham Community Power independently. - Lastly, after Durham Community Power launches, the Town could still decide to procure certain services independently or to withdraw from the Coalition at a future date, subject to the terms, conditions and any continuing obligations specified in the cost-sharing agreement approved by the Town Council.
+- The Town will be under no obligation to rely on the services provided through the Coalition until the Town Council executes the Coalition's cost-sharing agreement and chooses which services will be provided through the Coalition. - At that time, the Town Council may decide to rely on the Coalition for all or a subset of the services required to launch and operate Durham Community Power. - Alternatively, the Town Council could decide to withdraw from the Coalition entirely, prior to the point at which power procurement is authorized on behalf of Durham Community Power, and launch Durham Community Power independently without any cost or continuing financial obligations to the Coalition. - Lastly, after Durham Community Power launches, the Town could still decide to procure certain services independently or to withdraw from the Coalition at a future date, subject to the terms, conditions and any continuing obligations specified in the cost-sharing agreement approved by the Town Council.